angelblanco/v1.angelblanco.dev/docs/articles/open-graph-images-svelte-kit.md

 ## The concept

 > [The Open Graph Protocol](https://ogp.me/) enables any web page to become a rich object in a social graph.
-For instance, this is used on Facebook to allow any web page to have the same functionality as any other object on Facebook. - https://ogp.me
+For instance, this is used on Facebook to allow any web page to have the same functionality as any other object on Facebook. - [https://ogp.me](https://ogp.me/)

-Dealing with title, type, url or locale properties is quite straightforward, as they could easily be injected in most common applications with ease.
-However generating dynamic images could look quite challenging, but in reality, it could be easier than you think!
+Dealing with title, type, URL or locale properties is straightforward.
+You will render them in your template.
+However, generating dynamic images could look quite challenging.
+In reality, it could be easier than you think!

-When you are decided to integrate the image metadata on a **static prerenderd site** you have different choices:
+If you decide to integrate the image metadata on a **static pre-rendered site**, you will have different choices:

 1. **Use the same image** for all of your links.
-2. **Manually create and upload custom images per url** and fallback to a default one if missing.
-Take in mind that using third party images is always tricky.
-The external service may remove, update or transform the image.
-Also you have to be careful with the license of the image you are using.
+2. **Manually create and upload custom images per URL** and fall back to a default one when missing.
-3. **Create on-demand images** using a webserver and a browser automation tool.
+3. **Create on-demand image files** using a web server and a browser automation tool.

-Creating on-demand images with automation will take **2 steps**:
+Creating on-demand images with automation will take **two steps**:

-- Create a route that will render the image as HTML.
-We will pass the data to be rendered as **query or route parameters**.
+- Create a route that renders the image as HTML.
+We can pass the data as **query or route parameters**.
-- Once we are happy with the style of our route, we will **crawl the page and get a screenshoot** with a `Node JS` script.
-We will only include our target element.
+- Once we are happy with the style of our page, we will **crawl it and get a screenshot** with a `Node JS` script.
+We will only include our target element, being pixel-perfect.

-## Create a route on sveltekit for previewing the image.
+## Create a route on Svelte Kit for previewing the image.

-We will start from a blank layout.
-If your page is already using a layout you can create a blank layout on the root of the `routes` folder.
+We will start with a blank layout.
+If your page is already using one, you can create a blank one at the root of the `routes` folder.

 ```svelte
 <!-- routes/layout-blank.svelte -->